Serene-Arc/podcast-downloader/README.md

 ### Warnings

 The `--write-list` option should not be used with the `--limit` option.
 The limit option will be applied to the episode list in whatever format chosen, and this will overwrite any past episode list files.
 For example, if a `--limit` of 5 is chosen with `-w audacious`, then the exported Audacious playlist will only be 5 items long.
 Thus the `-w` option should only be used when there is not a limit.

+## Tags

+The downloader has basic tag writing support.
+It will write ID3 tags to MP3 files and iTunes-compatible tags to m4a and MP4 files.
+The information written is as follows:

+- The episode title
+- The podcast title
+- The publishing date and time of the episode
+- The description accompanying the episode
+- The episode number (if available)

 ## Example Command